rohbdn07/dev-academy-vaccine-app/client-react/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This project is my implementation of an assignment given by solita dev academy-2021.
-Project contains Web UI implementation from the given Json data(s).
-Web UI is done with ReactJs, and ChartJs for graphical presentation along with textual representation.
-React-Redux is being used for the state managements.
-Jest and Enzyme is being used for unit-testing on some of the components.
-Moreover, for the containerization, Docker is being used on the project.
+This project was bootstrapped with Create React App.
+This project is my implementation to display the data with visualization using graphs.
+Project contains Web UI implementation in ReactJs.
+Backend api handled by NodeJs and Express.
+The database used for storing Json data is MongoDB.
+Database contains pre-loaded dummy data.
+ChartJs is used for graphical presentation along with textual representation.
+Moreover, React-Redux, Redux-thunk is used for the state managements.
+In addition, for development mode,' npm Concurrently' is installed to serve/run both serives (front & backend) at once to display app on the screen.
+Moreover, the app is containerzied with Docker and Docker-compose to build and run multi-services in a development mode inside a container.
+Please follow the instructions to run this app, below:

 Desktop:
 ![dev-vaccine-desktop-version](https://user-images.githubusercontent.com/57314666/127071751-3bd32b5a-39ce-42ca-8889-ddae777ac8a7.png)